syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Undo and redo

-EditControl provides keyboard and context menu support for undo and redo operations that erase the last change in a document and reinsert it. `CanUndo` and `CanRedo` property gets a flag that determines whether the undo and redo operation can be performed in the EditControl.
-The keyboard shortcuts for the performing undo and redo operations in the EditControl are done by using respective commands mentioned in the below table:
+Provides keyboard and context menu support for undo and redo operations that erase the last change in a document and reinsert it. `CanUndo` and `CanRedo` property gets a flag that determines whether the undo and redo operation can be performed in the EditControl.

 <table>
 <tr>